seanbaxter/shaders/README.md

 Working on this compiler has exposed _a lot_ of graphics driver bugs.
 The vendors test their drivers on glslang output, and glslang doesn't generate multi-shader SPIR-V modules.
 But Circle does, and this causes the graphics drivers to segfault or error or render incorrectly in most of the samples, if run without workarounds.

-* **NVIDIA**: You must use the [Vulkan beta driver 455.26.xx](https://developer.nvidia.com/vulkan-driver) or later.
+* **NVIDIA**: You must use the [Vulkan beta driver 455.46.04](https://developer.nvidia.com/vulkan-driver) or later.
 It must be the beta driver.
 A release driver will fail in the teacups (segfault) and ray-tracing samples (no pretty pictures, just sky).
 The compiler itself has a workaround to prevent a segfault in the glTF sample viewer.
 The workarounds will be removed as driver bugs are fixed.

-* **INTEL**: Use a recent release driver.
-The driver fails when binding different resources to the same object within a SPIR-V module, and this breaks the teacup and shadertoy samples.
-Also `OpRuntimeArray` is not implemented for OpenGL which breaks nbody.
+* **INTEL/AMD**: Use a recent release driver.
+There are a number of driver bugs preventing proper execution, but I'm working to get them fixed.
 Check out the [intel](https://github.com/seanbaxter/shaders/tree/intel) branch in this repository for Intel-compatible source for all the samples.
 Note that this branch significantly trails the master branch; namely, it lacks many of the advanced Shadertoy shaders.
-A bug has been filed against Mesa for this.

 * **AMD**: AMD on Linux is built on the same Mesa driver that Intel uses.
 Use the intel branch until the Mesa bugs are fixed.